tim-cpb/US-Frontend-Candidate-Lab/README.md

 ## Processes

+I've documented my process along the way.
+Lets get started.

 1. Discovery
   * Looking through the PSD and code to come up with my approach
   * Deciding to go responsive, why not provide an optimized experience for all devices
-  * Planning, organizing and sketching
+  * Planning, organizing and sketching (see /images/sketch+organize.jpg)
 2. The PSD explodes.
   * Grabbed a [repeatable texture][http://subtlepatterns.com/retina-wood/], closest to that found in the comp, then tweaked to match as close to original as possible.
   * Same as above for the [main content area][http://subtlepatterns.com/white-leather-2/].
 Both textures under creative commons license.